 This foundation gives to non-mainstream organizations and projects devoted to animal advocacy, animal abuse prevention, animal sanctuaries, and halting the use of animals in entertainment and testing.
 It does not accept unsolicited proposals.

 This funder supports animal and wildlife organizations involving local and regional Chicagoland organizations for the most part, but also some national and international outfits.

-This animal-loving couple has divorced, meaning that the fate of the foundation is unclear and grantmaking is quiet.
+The animal-loving founders have divorced, meaning that the fate of the foundation is unclear and grantmaking is quiet.
 Stay tuned for updates on future animal and wildlife funding.

-This foundation supports seeing eye dogs and other service animals that work with people who have physical handicaps.
-But some funds also support wildlife protection and environmental conservation.
+This foundation supports seeing-eye dogs and other service animals that work with people who have physical handicaps.
+But it also supports wildlife protection and environmental conservation.

 This foundation, bankrolled by tech billionaire David Duffield, is a leader in promoting the no-kill concept to animal shelters.
 It is currently in a period of transition, and is primarily funding veterinarian education.

 Maki funds animal and wildlife organizations that work to protect multiple species, as well as, wildlife habitats.

 The Charlotte Martin Foundation funds animal and wildlife conservation organizations that address ecosystem stewardship in the face of climate change.